Oil catch tank: Possibility of knock caused by excessive oil vapor

-How a catch tank (can) works
+How a catch can works

-An oil catch tank (can) is fitted in line of the crank case breather system.
+An oil catch can is fitted in line of the crank case breather system.
 It is placed in between the breather outlet and the intake system.
-As the crank vapors pass through the catch tank (can) the oil droplets, un-burnt fuel, and water vapor condense and settle in the tank.
+As the crank vapors pass through the catch can the oil droplets, un-burnt fuel, and water vapor condense and settle in the tank.
 This stops them from reaching the intake and causing the issues mentioned above.

-The best type of catch tank (can) will often have some sort of media inside such as a fine metal mesh or Brillo pad style metal which will create a much larger surface area for the vapors to condense.
+The best type of catch can will often have some sort of media inside such as a fine metal mesh or Brillo pad style metal which will create a much larger surface area for the vapors to condense.

-Over time the catch tank (can) will fill up with the excess oil and will need to be drained.
+Over time the catch can will fill up with the excess oil and will need to be drained.
 This is often done by opening a drain plug on the bottom of the tank.